digitalthink/Lightbox-JS/README.md

 * resizing the popup image if it's bigger than the viewport
 * Add navigation and close buttons, for now close the image by clicking on the background or the popup image iteself
 * Add alt attributes in the popup image (maybe on thumbs too)
+* Resize, reposition when the brower is resized

 ### Known bugs:
 overflow:hidden not working on ie7